jmaddington/DRMM-Log-Grabber-WIN/README.md

 Download or fork, cd into build and run repackage.bat and upload aem-component.cpt to dRMM.
 You can also download the aem-component.cpt straight from this repository and install in your dRMM instance.

 # Bonus #
 You'll find a basic toolchain for creating and editing dRMM compononts in the bin, build and initialize directories.
 Feel free to use it.
+You can find the most recent version of it at https://github.com/jmaddington/AEM-AEM-Template-PS